weak1337/SkipHook/README.md

 # SkipHook
-SkipHook is a Header only library that allows you to create function wrappers, that skip the first instruction.
+SkipHook is a header only library that allows you to create function wrappers, that skip the first instruction.

 # Why?
 Certain AntiCheats (eg. Battleye) try to find Cheaters by verifiying the RETURNADDRESS of specific WinApi- / Gamefunctions.